SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 6 Animation System Development Journal.md

 ### What was the process of completing the task?
 What influenced your decision making?

+I began by creating a blendspace to manage the transition between idle and running animations, allowing for smooth and dynamic movement in my character's animation system.
+The blendspace was set up to blend between the idle and running states based on the character's speed, providing a seamless shift as the player moves.
+This blendspace setup enabled a more fluid and responsive animation system, ensuring that the character's movement matched the player's input in a natural way.

-I created a blendspace to handle the transition from idle to running animations.
-Next, I set up an animation blueprint and defined a state for movement within it.
-Inside this state, I established transitions between the blendspace and the jump animation states.
-For the transition from blendspace to jump, I set the IsJumping variable to true, and for the transition back from jump to blendspace, I set IsJumping to false.
-In the blendspace node, I connected the Speed variable to control the blendspace, while in the jump node, I set up the jump animation.
-In the event graph, I connected both the Speed and IsJumping variables to the player character, ensuring smooth transitions.
-Finally, I added the default slot after the movement state to complete the setup.
+Next, I set up an animation blueprint to define and control the character’s movement states.
+Inside the blueprint, I created a specific state for movement, where I integrated the previously created blendspace to transition between idle and running.
+I also configured transitions to a jump animation state, establishing rules for when the character should switch between these states.
+For the transition from the blendspace to the jump state, I set the "IsJumping" variable to true, and for the transition back, I set "IsJumping" to false, ensuring that the character’s actions aligned with the gameplay.

+In the event graph of the animation blueprint, I connected both the "Speed" and "IsJumping" variables to the player character, facilitating smooth transitions between the movement and jump animations.
+This setup ensured that as the player’s speed changed, the appropriate animation would play, and as the player triggered a jump, the jump animation would be activated.
+Finally, I added the default slot after the movement state to complete the animation blueprint, ensuring that the character's animation behavior was comprehensive, responsive, and seamlessly integrated into the gameplay.

 ## Outcome